Randomness induced spin-liquid-like phase in the spin-$1/2$ $J_1 - J_2$ triangular Heisenberg model: Numerical results

 Therefore, we identify a gapless SLL phase in the presence of strong bond randomness.
 In this SLL phase, we have not observed any conventional order or glass-type order.
 For further understanding on this phase, we calculate the sample distribution of spin correlation $\langle \mathbf{\hat{S}}_{i} \mathbf{\hat{S}}_{j} \rangle$ as shown in Fig.~\ref{fig:BondEngy} (a).
-Interestingly, at larger distance side $r\geq 6$, the width of correlation distribution saturates to some finite value, which indicates the emergent long-range correlations between two spins with near equal probability of both positive and negative signs for different randomness configurations.
-To look into detail of nearest-neighbor correlation, we show the histogram of its distribution in Fig.~\ref{fig:BondEngy} (b).
-Compared with 1D random singlet phase in bond randomness Heisenberg chain (see Appendix~\ref{App:Histogram}), this distribution in the SSL phase shows a low probability near $-\frac{3}{4}J$.
-Different value of the next-nearest-neighbor $J_2$ would not change this behavior.
+Interestingly, at the larger distance side $r\geq 6$, the width of correlation distribution saturates to some finite value, which indicates the emergent long-range correlations between two spins with near equal probability of both positive and negative signs for different randomness configurations.
+To look into the details of nearest-neighbor correlation, we show the histogram of its distribution in Fig.~\ref{fig:BondEngy} (b).
+Compared with 1D random singlet phase in the bond randomness Heisenberg chain (see Appendix~\ref{App:Histogram}), this distribution in the SSL phase shows a low probability near $-\frac{3}{4}J$.
+Different values of the next-nearest neighbor $J_2$ would not change this behavior.
 The geometry frustration and the high coordination number $z=6$ in the triangular lattice may play an important role here.